SteveLeungYL/WaterTracker/README.md

 - [x] Water Reminder Local Notification
 - [x] Double Tap on watchOS to trigger drink water.
 - [x] App Store Released. ⭐️
+- [x] Show Empty Data or need refresh if the widget gets empty input.
 - [ ] The HealthKit data is not presented correctly in the first launch of the app.
 - [ ] The current CupView and SummaryView are a bit too complex.
 Divide them into smaller subviews.
 - [ ] A better `.accessoryCorner` widget, different than `.accessoryCircular`.